Love Hina: Spring Movie is an OVA released for the Love Hina anime franchise in Japan.

 Release Date: March 18, 2003

-In the end, this is a special I would recommend to die-hard Love Hina fans who want to watch everything that was produced for the anime franchise.
+In the end, this is an OVA I would recommend to die-hard Love Hina fans who want to watch everything that was produced for the anime franchise.
 However, I’m not sure I can really recommend this to more casual fans of the franchise.
 Yes, there is some progression for Keitaro and Naru, but that’s about the only thing this special is worth watching for.